Benilde Blazers and Lady Blazers

-The College of Saint Benilde Blazers are the NCAA senior varsity team of De La Salle–College of Saint Benilde.
+The De La Salle-College of Saint Benilde Blazers and Lady Blazers are the NCAA senior varsity teams of De La Salle–College of Saint Benilde.

-The Blazers were formerly a member National Capital Region Athletic Association (NCRAA) before they applied and were admitted to the NCAA in 1998.
-They then went on to win their first NCAA seniors basketball title in 2000 was the fastest for an expansion squad.
+The Blazers were formerly a member of the National Capital Region Athletic Association (NCRAA) before being admitted to the NCAA in 1998.
+They then went on to win their first NCAA seniors basketball title in 2000, the fastest for an expansion squad.

-The other senior varsity teams may also be referred to as the Blazers.
-The juniors team are the CSB–LSGH Junior Blazers (officially the CSB–LSGH Greenies) of La Salle Green Hills, while the women's teams (volleyball and taekwondo) are the St. Benilde Lady Blazers.
+The college's male juniors team counterpart are the Benilde–LSGH Greenies represented by La Salle Green Hills.

-Almost all sports program of the Blazers excel in their events, leading to the De La Salle-College of Saint Benilde winning its first General Championship honors in NCAA Season 81, and again in NCAA Season 83, NCAA Season 84, NCAA Season 89, and NCAA Season 90.
+Almost all sports programs of the Blazers excel in their events, leading to the De La Salle-College of Saint Benilde winning its first ever General Championship in NCAA Season 81, and again in NCAA Season 83, NCAA Season 84, NCAA Season 89, and NCAA Season 90.